davebonds/fb-dynamic-ads-real-estate/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds XML feed formatted for Facebook Dynamic Ads for Real Estate to the IMPress Listings plugin.
+Adds XML feed formatted for FB Dynamic Ads for Real Estate to the IMPress Listings plugin.

 == Description ==

-This plugin adds an XML feed for IMPress Listings formatted to standards and requirements for Facebook Dynamic Ads for Real Estate.
+This plugin adds an XML feed for IMPress Listings formatted to standards and requirements for [FB Dynamic Ads for Real Estate](https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/) Listing Catalogs.

-Documentation on Facebook Dynamic Ads here: [https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/catalog](https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/catalog)
+Documentation for Facebook Dynamic Ad Listing Catalogs here: [https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/catalog](https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/catalog)

-Support for this plugin is handled on [Github](https://github.com/davebonds/facebook-dynamic-ads-real-estate).
+Support for this plugin is handled on [Github](https://github.com/davebonds/fb-dynamic-ads-real-estate).

 == Installation ==

-1. In the 'Plugins' menu in WordPress, search for Facebook Dynamic Ads for Real Estate
+1. In the 'Plugins' menu in WordPress, search for FB Dynamic Ads for Real Estate
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==